An electronic age dawns on Asia's bond markets

-HONG KONG (Reuters) - A latecomer to electronic bond trading, Asia is now catching up to the rest of the world as falling trading volumes and increased regulatory requirements put the squeeze on bank trading desks, even as new issues soar to record highs.
+HONG KONG, Dec 11 (Reuters) - A latecomer to electronic bond trading, Asia is now catching up to the rest of the world as falling trading volumes and increased regulatory requirements put the squeeze on bank trading desks, even as new issues soar to record highs.

 Nearly half of Asian dollar-denominated corporate debt is now traded electronically on platforms offered by major banks and other market participants, from nothing four years ago.

-JP Morgan (JPM.N), a top-tier bond trading house, is a case in point.
+JP Morgan, a top-tier bond trading house, is a case in point.
 Shankar Hari, head of fixed-income structuring & FX products, Asia ex-Japan says while the bank has “incrementally added traders and sales people”, the focus is on its electronic trading platform.

-“We realize this is the only way forward and with the new regulations coming, we should be in a position to increase market share,” Hari said.
+“We realise this is the only way forward and with the new regulations coming, we should be in a position to increase market share,” Hari said.

 The push to e-trading efficiency ahead of hiring more traders is driven by a harsh reality: Deutsche Bank says global investment banking revenue will fall to $240 billion this year, down by a third from 2009.